ASTM protocol: read data from laboratory equipment

 The following popular laboratory facilities are supported, among others:

 - Thermo Clinical Labsystems KoneLab

 - Diagnostic Products Corporation Immulite

 - Sysmex CA-6000, XN-350, XN-450, XN-1000 and others

 - BECKMAN ACCESS

 - i-SENS i-Smart Pro

-Every year more vendors are added to the supported equipment list, and the ASTM standard is becoming even more widespread.
+More vendors are added to the supported equipment list every year, and the ASTM standard is becoming even more widespread.
 It means that our program can work with other equipment, too.
 The list above is given just as an example.

 Typically, the serial port is used for connecting to the equipment.
 So you need to create a new configuration and configure the COM port settings (figure 1).
 The COM port can be either real or virtual.
 For example, you can obtain data via an RS232-to-USB adapter.
 The connection parameters depend on equipment settings.

 You need to select the ASTM module as a parser (figure 2).
 You may download the ASTM parser here if it does not exist in the list.
 You don't need to configure any additional settings for the parser.